Planned outage FAQs

 Our crews will be carrying out important work on the electricity network.
-This may include maintenance, testing, upgrades, installing new connections, or replacing equipment that’s nearing the end of its life.
-Sometimes, this work occurs because of damage done to the network, for example falling trees or a vehicle accident with a power pole.
+This may include maintenance, upgrades, or replacing equipment that’s nearing the end of its life or needs to be tested.

-To keep everyone safe, the power may be switched off while crews are working close to, or directly on, live equipment.
+To keep everyone safe, the power must be switched off while crews are working close to, or directly on, live equipment.
 Turning the power off allows the team to complete the job safely.

 The length of the outage depends on how complex the job is and what steps crews need to take to work safely.
 Some tasks are straightforward, while others require more time to complete carefully.